 Once the bottom is notched then add the pocket holes.

 Above is the constructed pantry carcass.
 I choose to have one fixed shelf because it adds to the strength and stability of the cabinet.
 The second shelf is movable and I definitely recommend using the Kreg Shelf Jig to make the shelf pin holes:

 Mark the cabinet sides equally then place the Shelf Pin drilling jig up against the side and set the collar depth on the bit.
 You should clamp the jig in place to ensure exact spacing and then drill the holes.

 Perfectly lined up shelf pin holes with zero tear out, that’s winning in my book.
 Insert the shelf pins and then add your shelf.

 The doors are constructed using all pocket holes.
 Be sure to keep the pocket holes to the underside and interior of the shelf trim to keep them hidden.

 Add the backing (which is actually the door fronts) and trim then apply putty to fill any holes.
 Sand smooth and paint.

 For the hinges I recommend full wrap cabinet hinges.
 I used partial wrap hinges here because when I ordered the hinges I was thinking they might be placed on / near the shelf trim and that limits the full wrap.
-Alas that would only happen if you opted for 3 hinges on each side, the middle hinge would definitely hit the shelf trim and need to be a partial wrap.
-Otherwise I would use full wrap hinges for more support (I ordered them but they didn’t arrive in time for photos. )
+But I would use full wrap hinges for more support (I ordered them but they didn’t arrive in time for photos. )

 Also you will need a magnetic latch at the top center and possibly at the bottom as well depending on how heavy your doors are once full.

 I hope you enjoyed this project.
-Please leave any questions in the comments below along with your email address and I will respond.
+Please leave any questions in the comments below and I will respond.
 The complete plans can be found here.